on

 The influence of unconscious bias on inclusivity in associations

 Membership acquisition is frequently affected by unconscious bias from within the association.
-Association leaders often fall prey to affinity bias and focus their efforts on marketing to individuals similar to themselves over those who have considerably different traits.
+Association leaders often fall prey to affinity bias and focus on marketing to individuals similar to themselves over those with considerably different traits.

 Fewer ‘challengers’